crypto-org-chain/chain-docs/docs/getting-started/local-devnet.md

   ]
 ```

-and we can see that there are two active validators `awesome0` and `awesome1` at the moment.
+then we can see that there are two active validators `awesome0` and `awesome1` at the moment.

 For each validator, we can see that it comes with an address and a public key: